fe-bern/Database-Exploration/README.md

   * allow specific IP's instead of localhost
   * giving users privileges

+* reading from pandas to_sql takes a lot of time to upload data to MySQL
 ##### Why you maybe like MySQL
 * MySQL Workbench super cool tool
   * easy to maintain, import/export data, visualization of data